lynaghk/singult/README.markdown

 settings.
 Singult fully supports Google Closure's advanced compilation mode.

-Singult provides two functions and a datatype.
+Singult provides some functions and a datatype.

 + `render` takes a hiccup array (described above) and returns a live DOM node.